 It’s important to know how much weight you can expect to lose after surgery.
-It’s equally important to know that long-term weight loss is more dependent on your lifestyle than which procedure you choose.
-Healthy exercise and eating habits will lead to more weight loss than the averages below.
+It’s equally important to know that long-term weight loss is also dependent on your lifestyle and daily habits after surgery.
+Healthy exercise and eating habits (minimum 60 grams of protein per day, planned meals vs. grazing or unplanned snacking, etc.) will typically lead to more weight loss than the averages below.

 Gastric bypass patients lose between 60 to 80 percent of excess body weight in the first year.
 Gastric sleeve patients lose between 50 to 70 percent of excess body weight in two years.

-For super obese individuals, a BMI over 45, gastric bypass is often recommended.
+For individuals with a BMI over 45, gastric bypass is often recommended.
 Gastric bypass is preferred because it produces slightly more weight loss on average, and it creates ‘dumping syndrome.’

-Super obese patients often have eating disorders and long standing love/hate relationships with food.
-Because gastric bypass creates ‘dumping syndrome’ the patient is negatively reinforced with nausea, sweating, and a general ‘ill’ feeling shortly after they eat sweets or large amounts of carbohydrates.
-This helps reduce binging and limits high-carbohydrate foods.
+Because gastric bypass creates ‘dumping syndrome’ the patient is negatively reinforced with nausea, sweating, and a general ‘ill’ feeling shortly after they eat sweets, a large amount of carbohydrates, or high fat foods, like fried foods.
+This negative reinforcement can help reduce binging and limit high sugar and high fat food choices.

-However, many surgeons are finding that gastric sleeve surgery is also very helpful with super obese patients.
+However, many surgeons are finding that gastric sleeve surgery is also very helpful with patients whose BMI is >45.

 Gastric sleeve surgery removes 70% of the stomach where the hunger hormone ghrelin is produced.

-This quickly and effectively reduces hunger and leads to excellent results in the super obese and other classes of obesity.
+This quickly and effectively reduces hunger and leads to excellent weight loss.

-In fact, gastric sleeve surgery was originally created as the first step in a multi-stage procedure for the super obese.
+In fact, gastric sleeve surgery was originally created as the first step in a multi-stage procedure for people with a BMI over 50.
 Surgeons would create a sleeve and then finish the rest of the procedure (re-route intestines) after the patient had lost some weight.
 However, most patients lost enough weight from the first part of the procedure (the sleeve) that they didn’t need a second procedure.